-A native Texan, molded in New York City, Amanda Mason, is a reporter and fill-in weather anchor for 23 ABC in Bakersfield, California.
+A native Texan, molded in New York City, Amanda Mason, is a reporter, MMJ and fill-in weather anchor for 23 ABC in Bakersfield, California.
 During the summer she was a reporter and anchor in Phoenix, AZ for Cronkite News on Arizona PBS (reaching 1.9 million homes in AZ).

 September 2018, Amanda won a Student Production Award (Short From Non-Fiction) from the Rocky Mountain Emmys for her work covering Puerto Rico six months after Hurricane Maria.

 Graduated Magna Cum Laude with a Masters in Journalism and Mass Communications from ASU Walter Cronkite School of Journalism and Mass Communications.
 During the spring she was a social media reporter intern at Arizona's Family (3TV/CBS 5 News) a duopoly newsroom and created a brand strategy for the station's Instagram.
 She covered spot and breaking news on Twitter, Instagram and hosted live Facebook stories.